 Billie Eilish’s not-so-happy new album Happier Than Ever sees her continuing to deliver captivatingly intimate and minimal pop songs - this time confronting the struggles of fame.

 12. Call Me If You Get Lost – Tyler, the Creator

 Call Me If You Get Lost sees the eccentric rapper/singer/producer delivering his most stylistically diverse album.
-It’s got everything from fun trap rap bangers to deeply personal love songs.
+It’s got everything from fun trap rap bangers to deeply personal songs about unrequited love.

 11. Bright Green Field – Squid

 Loopy Brighton post-punk band Squid deliver this exciting debut album made up of unhinged vocals and frenetic guitars.
-The wild twist and turns keep you constantly hooked.
+The wild twists and turns keep you constantly hooked.

 10. Fortitude – Gojira